-A little over a year ago I moved to Seattle from New York City.
+Two years ago I moved to Seattle from New York City.
 I quit a really swell job that people always tell me is like their dream job to get a doctorate in history in a place where people don't litter as much and wear functional fabrics like gore-tex.
+Now I drive a Subaru and make hard cider from foraged fruit, so I guess I fit in pretty good here.
 Honestly, though I do miss the delicious bagels, I prefer the access to the wilderness that we have here over savory breakfasts almost any day of the week.

 I'm an Appalachian-born Ashkenazi with mild tonsurephobia (fear/aversion to haircuts; I didn't know that word myself until I just looked for it).
 I'm a red diaper baby (4 generations of documented socialists in my patrilineal line) who despite five years of wearing a badge and uniform still reflexively distrusts authority and hierarchies.

 I'm a history grad student, so it goes without saying that I am fascinated by history and the ability the past has to shape the way our world is run and the way we live our lives.
 I especially like the weird synchronicities that individual spaces can have over centuries of human use.
 Consequently, I often spend far too much time thinking about bygone eras or heading to climate-controlled archives to read strange business documents from two centuries ago.
 I also have developed a series of historical conspiracy theories starring Booker T Washington as an evil mastermind, which probably proves I should pay more attention during grad school

 I also am noted for my exquisite sense of direction and my ability to make really good hummus.